 - 1 set earplugs;

-- extra prescription glasses, contact lens supplies.
+extra prescription glasses, contact lens supplies.
 Contact lens wearers, WARNING: your contact lenses might not work well on the mountain, please carry glasses at all times in case of emergency.
-A new pair could be quickly made in Kathmandu, Lhasa, or Kashgar for just $25.
-Please order upon arrival if you are interested. back to top
+A new pair could be quickly made in Kathmandu for just $40.
+Please order prior to arrival if you are interested.
+A new pair could be quickly made in Kathmandu back to top

 Our skillful cooks prepare 3 delicious hot meals and plenty of drinks each day in basecamp.

 On the mountain we supply plenty of food for you to cook 3 hot meals each day.
 This food will consist of soup, local cheese & sausage, biscuits, dried noodles, potatoes, rice, porridge, butter, dried and tinned vegetables, fruit, meats, and fish, tea with milk and sugar, powdered juice drink, and drinking chocolate.
 Our sherpas will be carrying this food to the higher camps.